mpaguilar/msa-toy/DOCSTRINGS.md

        The score is calculated as the proportion of relevant keywords found.
     4. For any other tool, assigns a default score of 0.5.
     5. Ensures the final score is clamped between 0.0 and 1.0.
+    6. No network, disk, or database access occurs.

 ---